Crews battling 900-acre wildfire in Little Egg Harbor Township, NJ

 Residents are being asked to avoid the area.

-No injuries are reported.
+No injuries have been reported.
 The cause of the fire is still under investigation.